-You all know me and know I am obsessed with Indian Food; it is my favorite type of cuisine!
-Unfortunately for me, some of the Indian dishes I love the most are loaded with dairy: yogurt marinated chicken and heavy cream in the sauces.
-This is great for most people, but since I live a dairy-free lifestyle it means I have to forgo some of my favorite dishes.
-Well, instead of saying goodbye to Chicken Tikka Masala forever, I decided to try to recreate this dish without the dairy.
+Indian food is my favorite type of cuisine!
+Unfortunately for me, some of the Indian dishes I love the most are loaded with dairy: yogurt marinated chicken, and heavy cream in the sauces.
+Since I live a dairy-free lifestyle, it means I have to forgo some of my favorite dishes.
+Instead of saying goodbye to traditional Chicken Tikka Masala forever, I decided to try to recreate this dish without the dairy.

 To make this Chicken Tikka Masala Dairy-Free I use Forager’s Project Yogurt to marinade the chicken.
 It is a cashew-based yogurt and it has quickly become my favorite yogurt.
 It has a perfect consistency, similar to Greek yogurt, and it is also vegan, soy, and refined sugar-free.
 No affiliate posting or collaboration, just my honest love for the brand!

-So, for the marinade, Forager’s Project Cashew Yogurt works perfectly!
-As for the heavy cream substitute, I have tested multiple options and luscious homemade garlic cashew cream blew me away!
+As for the heavy cream substitute, I have tested multiple options and luscious homemade garlic cashew cream blew me away.
 Cashew Cream is so quick and easy to make at home and it is the perfect non-dairy substitute for cream.
 With its smooth, creamy consistency and ability to absorb whatever flavors it is mixed with, it is the perfect addition to this dish!
-(If you want to learn more about cashew cream and how to make it check out this post)
+(If you want to learn more about cashew cream and how to make it check out this post.)

 I use chicken breast, which works perfectly too!
-If using chicken breast, it is best to but the chicken breast into large cubes and marinate it for at least 2 hours.
-If time permits, marinating the chicken overnight provides even more flavor as the yogurt and lemon tenderize the chicken and helps it better absorb all of the seasonings.
+If using chicken breast, it is best to cut the chicken breast into large cubes and marinate it for at least 2 hours.
+If time permits, marinating the chicken overnight provides even more flavor as the yogurt and lemon tenderize the chicken and help it better absorb all of the seasonings.

-For this chicken tikka masala dish, I’ve tried cooking the chicken breast multiple ways.
-In the recipe instructions below, I brown the chicken cubes first in a pan and set aside to add to the sauce for later.
+For this Chicken Tikka Masala dish, I’ve tried cooking the chicken breast multiple ways.
+In the recipe instructions below, I brown the chicken cubes first in a pan and set them aside to add to the sauce for later.

 I have also skipped this step and browned the chicken cubes in the tomato paste mixture (before adding tomato puree).
 I cooked the chicken for about 5-7 minutes.
 This dish turned out perfect both ways!
 So, feel free to cook the chicken either way.